bjames/neverthenetwork/pages/linux_intro.md

 I am a huge fan of Linux[^1].
 In the office, most of my real work happens on my Red Hat jumpbox.
 At home, my personal machines run Fedora and this website is hosted on Ubuntu.
 One of my favorite things about working with Cisco devices is the great CLI, Linux provides an even better experience for general purpose computing.

 This is meant to be a living document with regular updates.
-You are reading the first edition of the document, which contains what I believe to be essential knowledge for effective linux CLI use.
-It is missing a few programs that I believe are important for Network Engineers such as tcpdump and netcat, but rest assured these will be added in the near future.
+You are reading the first edition of the document, which contains what I believe to be essential knowledge for effective Linux CLI use.

 # Index